egno/flas/README.md

-# FLAP - free libre accounting platform
+# FLAP: The Magic Inside. - Free Libre Accounting Platform

 ## English
 Web client is based on the Angular 2 demo and it use a FLAP - free libre accounting platform